 You will want make sure this individual also has a strong grasp of the company’s operational technology (OT) issues as well, especially to the extent of supply chain, logistics and other physical processes vital to corporate success.
 For example, consider a cyberattack which results in delayed delivery of important production planning information to your primary factory.
 Along those lines, the IT/OT team member can provide valuable guidance toward insurance considerations such as acceptable business interruption limits and length of waiting periods, further assisting with harmonizing insurance procurement with existing enterprise-wide business continuity strategies (hint, your company should have these in place).

-Your CFO/COO team member can also be helpful in providing an overview of contracting practices within the company.
+Your C-Suite team member should also be helpful in providing an overview of contracting practices within the company.
 Keep in mind your company likely has enterprise-wide contracts with suppliers, vendors, distributors, customers and/or clients.
 Your company may have unwittingly (or wittingly) assumed certain liabilities under these contracts, including liability for losses to these third parties in the event of a cyberattack or data breach involving your system.
 You need to know what is in these contracts in order to identify and select appropriate cyber insurance carriers, and then tailor your insurance limits, sub-limits and coverage appropriately.

 3. Cyber Insurance Broker